jcorbin/neovim-termhide/README.md

 ## TODO

-- a Quake-style fixed-height drop-down (or up from the bottom) mode
+- improve the HUD mode
-- some deal to split by default (also X any fixed/quake modality); probably through a higher level entry point, like a `<plug>(term)` mapping
+- change default modality of the `:Term` command? or instead provide a a higher level `<plug>(term)` entry point
+- floating window mode?

 ## Related Questions and Issues